MerginMaps/docs/src/field/reuse-last-values/index.md

 ![photos](./reuse_last_values_digitize_after.png)

-You can use the `Reuse last value option` across multiple layers.
-Input will remember attributes for each layer separately.
+You can use the `Reuse last value option` across multiple layers. <MobileAppName /> will remember attributes for each layer separately.

 This feature was inspired by QGIS functionality called _Reuse last entered attribute values_.